blaqkube/mysql-operator/docs/developers/testing.md

 # Testing the operator locally

+Being able to build and test the operator is key to develop.
+It assumes you

 Testing the operator is key to develop successfully.
 To do so, you need to access a Kubernetes cluster.
 Using Kind is usually a good way to work.
 Once you have access to the cluster, you can: